LeonKie/leonkie.github.io/content/posts/Inverted_Pendolum/index.md

 ### Mechanical Setup
-To accomplish this symbiosis between this still highly complex balancing problem and the potential usage as a design element, I first had to desing a balancing cart 🚗 with a pivoting E27 socket for the lamp 💡.
-This brings the extra challenge of feeding a, in this case 230V, cable throw various mountings and controlling it using a ordinary relay.
+To accomplish this symbiosis between this still highly complex balancing problem and the potential usage as a design element, I first had to design a balancing cart 🚗 with a pivoting E27 socket for the lamp 💡.
+This brings the extra challenge of feeding a, in this case, 230V, cable throw various mountings and controlling it using an ordinary relay.
 {{<figure src= "IMG_20200830_182322.jpg">}}

 {{<admonition type=tip title="Design-choices">}}

 ### ⚙️ DV-Motor (first axel)
-  - the L298N Motor Driver Module works up to 12V , without removing the jumper wire, therefore a 12V DV-Motor is a good choice for the setup
+  - the L298N Motor Driver Module works up to 12V, without removing the jumper wire, therefore a 12V DV-Motor is a good choice for the setup
-  - a DC-Motor with 300-440 RPM or with a 15:1 gear ratio and a high enought torque, 10Ncm in my case (but that much might not be necessary) was sufficient for my setup
+  - a DC-Motor with 300-440 RPM or with a 15:1 gear ratio and a high enough torque, 10Ncm in my case (but that much might not be necessary) was sufficient for my setup
-  - ❗ be carefull with the maximum current!
+  - ❗ be careful with the maximum current!
 The allowed Amps for the L298N Motor Driver Module is 2A (more information [here](https://components101.com/modules/l293n-motor-driver-module#:~:text=Driver%20Chip%3A%20Double%20H%20Bridge,Logic%20Voltage%3A%205V))

 ### 📏 Contious Angle Sensor (second axel)
   - is used to monitor the position of the cart 🚗 relative to its starting position
-  - the angle sensor works like a normal potentiometer but allows for more that 360° turning angle.
+  - the angle sensor works like a normal potentiometer but allows for more than 360° turning angle.
   - not the most reliable solution as it produced high noise in the zero orientation <br> => **Quick-fix:** use a capacitor as a low-pass filter between the ground and output voltage.

 ### 📟 Arduino
-  - the L298 has a 5V regulator and can be used as the power supply (see [connection diagram](#connecting-motor-driver-board))
+  - the L298 has a 5V regulator and can be used as the power supply for the Arduino (see [connection diagram](#connecting-motor-driver-board))
-  - ❗ dont mount any high current consumer like the lamp 💡 or the motor ⚙ to the 5V output of the board it is not made for such high currents.
+  - ❗ don't mount any high current consumer like the lamp 💡 or the motor ⚙ to the 5V output of the board it is not made for such high currents.

 ### 📏 Potentiometer 50k (linear)
-  - used to detect the angel of the pendulum
+  - used to detect the angle of the pendulum
   - additionally used as a mount for the pendulum

 ### 🔌 Capsule Slip Ring AC 240V
-  - the lamp 💡 is powerd by a isolated electric circuit with 240V AC
+  - the lamp 💡 is powered by an isolated electric circuit with 240V AC
   - the slip ring feeds the power thought the rotational pivot point
-  - also used as mount for the pendelum
+  - also used as a mount for the pendulum

 ### 🔌 Relay
   - isolates the 12V DC and the 240V AC
-  - is triggerd by the arduino
+  - is triggerd by the Arduino

 {{</admonition>}}